Sanjeevani09/SQL-Practice/README.md

 - Share solutions that may help others working on similar problems.
 - Each solution is crafted to handle different SQL queries, such as SELECT, JOIN, GROUP BY, Subqueries, and more advanced database concepts.

-<h3>How to Use</h3>
+<h3>How to Use: </h3>

 - Explore solutions categorized by platform and topic.
 - Clone the repository and run queries on your database systems for practice.
 - Contributions and suggestions for optimization are always welcome!